 From this you should be able to plainly see that the majority of the hard drive is taken up by Archived files, Music, Games, Videos, and Pictures.
 Pretty Mundane, but I could easily dive into the Archives and see why they’re so big and save myself some space

-None of this is really all that interesting though, so what about speed?
+None of this is really all that interesting, though, so what about speed?
 How fast or slow is the hard drive?
 Now is where hdparm comes in.
-Reading the man page you’ll find the the
+Reading the man page you’ll find the

 sudo hdparm -Tt /dev/sdg